B077AS/query-exe/README.md

 **Made with Java**

-If you find Query-exe useful, consider giving it a ⭐!
+If you find QueryExe useful, consider giving it a ⭐!

 </div>